 - What “unique knowledge and experiences” should you talk about?

 Select two to four, and for at least two, give concrete examples.
-For all, discuss relevant insights – after all, that’s what you’re really bringing, not the fact of having done something.
+For all, discuss relevant insights – after all, that’s what you’re really bringing, not just the fact of having done something.
 To select the best examples, consider what aspects of your experience would be interesting and/or useful to the Booth EMBA cohort and give them fresh insight or perspective.
-These experiences could be related to industry, function, geographic/global experience, a formative personal experience, a particularly meaningful extracurricular (community or other non-work) involvement, etc. Choose points that expand the reader’s understanding of you, things they won’t necessarily glean from your resume, AND that have relevance to them.
+These experiences could be related to industry, function, geographic/global experience, a formative personal experience, a particularly meaningful extracurricular (community or other non-work) involvement, etc. Choose points that expand the reader’s understanding of you, things they won’t necessarily glean from your resume.

-2. OPTIONAL: If there is anything else you would like the Admissions Committee to know about you, please share that information here. (maximum 2 pages, 12 pt.
+If there is anything else you would like the Admissions Committee to know about you, please share that information here. (maximum 1 page, 12 pt.
 Times New Roman)

 This question invites you to present new material that will enhance your application, as well as to explain anything that needs explaining (e.g., gap in employment, choice of recommender if not using a direct supervisor, etc.).
 As far as enhancement points, there should be a clear value to the information you’re sharing – and it should not be content that more appropriately belongs in the main essay (contributions of unique knowledge and experiences).

 Please give us an update on your professional, academic, and community activities since your previous application and highlight what you have done to strengthen your application. (maximum 1 page, single spaced, 12 pt.
 Times New Roman)

 Whatever developments you discuss, for each, describe the situation/experience concretely and clarify the impact you had.
 Also clarify how it demonstrates growth (i.e. not just “another” achievement), and why it makes you a stronger candidate.